-- DO know all of your application deadlines and requirements - DO read your email from the colleges and from your CCHS college counselors - D0 get to know your primary college counselor and keep him/her informed - D0 create a separate email account just for your colleges to send you communication.
-Use this account for all college applications - DO check your college application account weekly for updates (email and online status) - DON'T slack off in your work (colleges will ask for mid-year grades and final grades) - DON'T change your schedule in the middle of the year to make it less difficult - DO retake SAT or ACT THIS SUMMER & FALL (DEADLINES) - D0 diversify your college application portfolio you should be happy to attend any of the colleges to which you apply - D0 tell your "story" in your application essay and resume.
+- DO know all of your application deadlines and requirements - DO read your email from the colleges and from your CCHS college counselors - DO get to know your primary college counselor and keep him/her informed - DO create a separate email account just for your colleges to send you communication.
+Use this account for all college applications - DO check your college application account regularly for updates (email and online status) - DO retake SAT or ACT or CLT THIS SUMMER & FALL (DEADLINES) - DO diversify your college application portfolio you should be happy to attend any of the colleges to which you apply - D0 tell your "story" in your application essay and resume.
 Create a clear picture of the person you are for admissions.
-Interview with your admissions representative when you can (on campus or when he/she visits our campus or our area)
+Meet with your admissions representative when you can (on campus or when he/she visits our campus or our area) - D0 visit / re-visit the colleges you apply to THIS IS A HUGE INVESTMENT - FIT!

-- DON'T take a deny decision personally (let your college counselor know if you want to appeal) - D0 visit / re-visit the colleges you apply to THIS IS A HUGE INVESTMENT - FIT! - DO understand deadlines AFTER you are accepted for financial aid,housing, orientation sign-up, taking placement testing (PERT,Accuplacer, etc) - If you are waitlisted, DO say "yes" to staying on the wait list if the college is a good choice for you - D0 let your parents help but do so appropriately they should not complete your college applications or scholarship applications - DO have a conversation with your parents about cost / affordability NOW.
-Use NetPrice Calculators on college websites - DON'T earn less than a "B" in ANY dual credit courses you are taking.
+- DO understand deadlines AFTER you are accepted for financial aid, housing, orientation sign-up, taking placement testing (PERT, Accuplacer, etc) - If you are waitlisted, DO say "yes" to staying on the waitlist if the college is a good choice for you - DO let your parents help but do so appropriately they should not complete your college applications or scholarship applications - DO have a conversation with your parents about cost / affordability NOW.
+Use Net Price Calculators on college websites - DON'T slack off on your work (colleges will ask for mid-year grades and final grades) - DON'T change your schedule in the middle of the year to make it less difficult - DON'T earn less than a "B" in ANY dual credit courses you are taking. - DON'T take a deny decision personally (let your college counselor know if you want to appeal)